Hi, I’m Gerry aka The Branding Evangelist

 It wasn’t, however, an easy ride.
 I discovered early on that the world has teeth and it bites!

-Back to Motown: From Detroit, I went on to USC (University of Southern California) an elite private college known for academic excellence where I attended a top-rated business school housed at USC (Marshall).
+Back to Motown: I moved out of Detroit because I felt there were strives I could make outside the city limits that Detroit could not offer me.
+So I moved to Los Angeles and enrolled at USC (University of Southern California) an elite private college known for academic excellence where I attended a top-rated business school (Marshall) housed at USC.
 I graduated with two degrees: BS & MBA with honors (cum laude), majoring in marketing with deep study in branding.

 Life Seemed to be Standing Still